ivanp81/microservices/README.md

 The pipeline and the microservice associated are entirely executed on Kubernetes.
 We can adapt the Kubernetes, service\deployment to the microservices showed in this project.

-Also, at the beginning of the article we decided at this stage of the project to don't tye our architecture to a cloud solution.
+Also, the intention at this stage of the project is to don't tye the architecture to a cloud solution.

 Another reason is that, for more complex use case you need to bring up a pod for every component involved.
 This require a super powerfull laptop.